 When it comes to grooming your hair and beard the key thing to remember is that combing is for detangling and styling.
 Brushing is for stimulating the scalp and improving the look and feel of your hair.
-This matters no matter how long or short your hair is.
+This is true regardless of your hair length.

-All too often in the barber shop and at home I’ve seen folks tak an Afro comb and simply yank it through their hair, this can be extremely damaging.
-Our coily hair often interlocks together and when you drag a comb through it this can cause great damage to the follicle as you pull hairs from the root as well as break the hairs that have locked together.
+All too often in the barber shop we've seen folks take an Afro comb and simply yank it through their hair; this can be extremely damaging.
+Our coily hair often interlocks together and when you drag a comb through it this can cause great damage to the follicle as you pull hairs from the root, as well as break the hairs that have locked together.

-For the beard use the same steps depending on the lengh, when combing start with the wider teeth of the comb and work your way down to smaller tooth sizes until you find what feels comfortable.
+For the beard use the same steps depending on the length.
+When combing, start with the wider teeth of the comb and work your way down to smaller tooth sizes until you find what feels comfortable.

-It also helps to distribute oils across the head, your scalp produces natural sebum oils however the curlier your hair the harder it is for these oils to travel the length of the hair strand.
-Brushing also helps to exfoliate the scalp, remove debris and unclog follicles.
+Brushing is a great way to stimulate the scalp, increasing blood flow and hair production.
+It also helps to distribute oils across the head.
+Your scalp produces natural sebum oils, however, the curlier your hair the harder it is for these oils to travel the length of the hair strand.
+Adding to that, brushing also helps to exfoliate the scalp, remove debris and unclog follicles.

 When it comes to brush types it really does come down to personal preference.